-You may have read about the incredibly grim situation that's emerged in Dunedin.
+You may have read about the

 A father and daughter, in an incestuous relationship, have produced two children.
 They were sentenced for incest five years ago after the first child was born, and they've been sentenced again after a second child, a son, was discovered.
 He died from Sudden Infant Death Syndrome.